 New Online Module: Understanding Preschool Special Education Settings, Program Placement and Data Reporting Requirements View the module here.
 The Federal Office of Special Education Programs (OSEP) is requiring a new measurement for reporting data on education environments for...Read More

+NEW - Tip Sheet to support districts on Entering Regular Early Childhood as the Program Placement in to NHSEIS.
 Least Restrictive Environment (LRE) Tip Card.
-This family-friendly tip card explains least restrictive environment and helps families know what questions they can ask during the IEP process.
-In February of 2012, the Office of Special Education Programs (OSEP) released a letter ...Read More
+This family-friendly tip card explains least restrictive environment and helps families know what questions they can ask...Read More

 Who is Doing What in Early Childhood Transitions: A Training for Professionals.
 View the updated module.
 The recent reauthorization of HeM 510 made significant changes to the transition process.
 This on-line module reflects these changes and includes the major activities of...Read More